 - 23. Minimize Impacts to Beneficial Uses.
 The SMPs and RMPs have been designed to minimize impacts to beneficial uses.
 The Manuals propose activities that are expected to result in long-term beneficial effects on riparian and aquatic habitat for a suite of fish and wildlife species by (1) reducing the amount of sediment delivered to maintained channels; (2) reducing maintenance over time; and (3) enhancing stream channels and riparian corridors. - 24.
 Planning Guidelines.
 The Manuals include planning guidelines that will be used in the development of each year's maintenance work plan to determine how, where, and when routine maintenance activities should occur.
 These guidelines consider factors such as the natural function of the system, local physical constraints, sensitive habitats, and watershed processes to (1) determine when action is needed, (2) identify maintenance activities needed, and (3) minimize the ongoing need for maintenance activities. - 25.
 Stream Assessments.
-Stream assessments3 will be conducted on a reach-by-reach basis and describe hydrology, geomorphology, and biological resources.
+Stream assessments6 will be conducted on a reach-by-reach basis and describe hydrology, geomorphology, and biological resources.
 Assessments will be updated periodically to reflect changes and progress in achieving the goals of the SMP or RMP.
-These stream characterizations will be developed to provide enough detail and photographic documentation to support the annual review and approval of maintenance projects.
+These stream characterizations will be developed to provide enough detail and photographic documentation to support the annual review and approval of maintenance projects. - 26.
+Vegetation Management.
+Vegetation management conducted for public safety and fire fuel load reduction will be based, in part, on local fire code requirements and will balance public safety, homeless encampment issues, and fire fuel load reduction responsibilities with the protection and restoration of beneficial uses.
+These activities include: - a.
+Napa County Flood Control District: Pruning the lower limbs of trees up to a height of about five feet and mowing along access roads; - b.
+San Mateo County: Mowing, trimming, and pruning vegetation along county roads to maintain appropriate line-of-sight clearance, usually 4 feet at an intersection, a 14-foot height clearance for vehicles, and a 7-foot height clearance for pedestrians.
+San Mateo County's vegetation management also includes tree removal where the tree is creating a public safety hazard, and grazing to control herbaceous vegetation;

-3 San Mateo County's in-stream maintenance work is mostly small and localized (e.g., culvert repair, limited sediment/vegetation removal at road crossings).
-Therefore, San Mateo County typically will conduct more-localized assessments of sites, facilities, and the adjacent stream reaches.
+6 San Mateo County's and Midpen's in-stream maintenance work is mostly small and localized (e.g., culvert repair, limited sediment/vegetation removal at road crossings).
+Therefore, San Mateo County and Midpen typically will conduct more-localized assessments of sites, facilities, and the adjacent stream reaches.